manelpz/manelpz/README.md

 ## Working on..

-- I’m currently working on my project [forkify](https://github.com/manelpz/forkify) 🔨
+- Check it out my last project [forkify](https://github.com/manelpz/forkify) 🔨
-- I’m currently learning Vanilla JS & ECMA6 📕
+- I’m currently learning iOS and Vue.js 📕
 - I'm interested in collaborate in non-profit projects and Startups 🔥
 - Contact me on [Linkedin](https://www.linkedin.com/in/manelpz/) 💬